Gigafactory Berlin-Brandenburg: Incidents

 On 26 September 2022, a fire broke out at the factory after 800 m3 of cardboard and wood caught fire in the factory's recycling facility.
 The fire brigades of the municipality of Grünheide were called at 3:33 a.m. by the Tesla plant fire brigade.
-50 firefighters was dispatched, which fought the fire until close to 8:00 am.
+50 firefighters were dispatched, which fought the fire until close to 8:00 am.
 No injuries were reported.
 Criticisms came from groups opposing the factory construction, such as the citizens' initiatives and the Strausberg Erkner Water Board (WSE), which called for an immediate stop of Giga Berlin's vehicle production.